Creating safer, healthier and less polluted routes to school

 What is a School Street?

-A School Street is a temporary traffic restriction on the roads outside schools during drop-off and pick-up times.
-These restrictions reduce congestion, improve air quality, and make it safer for children to walk, cycle, or scoot to school.
+A School Street is a temporary traffic restriction on roads outside schools during drop-off and pick-up times.
+These restrictions make it safer for children to walk, cycle or scoot to school, reduce congestion and improve air quality.

-Only pedestrians, cyclists, and exempt vehicles (such as residents, blue badge holders, and emergency services) are allowed access during restricted hours.
+Only pedestrians, cyclists and exempt vehicles such as residents, blue badge holders and emergency services are allowed access during restricted times.

 School Streets help to: